Raknash3/Python_web_automation_projects/readme.txt

 3. Assign 5: Creating a table and editing it using Flask framework

-              The program does the basic function like creating a database, adding, editing, deleting, sorting, filtering of the data given using Flask SQLalchemy
+              The program does the basic function like creating a database, adding, editing, deleting, sorting, filtering of the data given using Flask SQLalchemy and finally it is also exported into a Excel file.

 4. Assign 6: Image OCR